 - Click Create and then Download Client.

-Install and activate the client
+Step 3: Install and activate the client

 - Only a small number of control commands are sent during the Internet access, which incurs few traffic fees.